 Some syndicates write a proportion of motor business in addition to their usual non-motor business.
 The majority of these syndicates use the LPSO to process all their premiums, including motor business details of which they notify to Lloyd’s.

+Top of page

 Lloyd’s system

 Assurance of the IPT declared on the composite Lloyd’s return is the responsibility of the Lloyd’s Assurance Team in LBS.
 Their approach to Lloyd’s and the syndicates is tailored to the unique nature of the Lloyd’s insurance market but the techniques and standards of large trader assurance and systems audit are used.